qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

 ### Stickiness ###

 The styles we have so far keep the box open only when something is focused, so if you click on plain text in the popup area, the popup closes.
-For the final version I expanded the list of reasons to keep the popup open to include a `sticky` style that will keep the dropdown open on mouse hover, so that clicking doesn't close the box
+For the final version I expanded the list of reasons to keep the popup open to include a `sticky` style that will keep the dropdown open on mouse hover, so that clicking doesn't close the box:

 ~~~css
 .combobox > .downarrow:focus ~ *:last-child,